Wise vs International Bank Transfer

 Wondering what’s best, Wise (formerly TransferWise) vs international bank transfer?
 Or perhaps you’re wondering if using Wise is worth it compared to sending money with your bank?

-In this in-depth, side by side comparison of Wise vs international transfers with regular banks, we’ll be looking at price, speed, safety, ease of use, and more.
+In this in-depth, side by side comparison of Wise vs international transfers with banks, we’ll be looking at price, speed, safety, ease of use, and more.
 Plus, we’ll be comparing different transfer amounts and currencies.

 Let’s get started.

-Wise vs international bank transfer: overview
+Quick Overview: Wise vs international bank transfer

 We compared Wise to leading US banks to see the costs of sending $1,000, $5,000 and $10,000 to an account held in GBP.
 We found that Wise’s costs are around 2% cheaper than banks.
 The largest difference was when sending $10,000 with Chase.
 In this example, your recipient could get more than £150 more if you choose Wise instead.

-Speed: Wise money transfer is often faster.
-On average, banks take 3-5 working days to send money internationally.
-With Wise more than 50% of payments are instant, and 80% arrive within 24 hours
+- With Wise more than 50% of payments are instant, and 80% arrive within 24 hours

-Safety: Wise is as safe as a bank for international transfers.
-In the US, Wise is FINcen regulated and authorized to trade in most states.
+🏦 Is Wise regulated in the US?: In the US, Wise is FINcen regulated and authorized to trade in most states.
 In a few states, Wise offers services through a partnership with the Community Federal Savings Bank.

-Transparency: With Wise you always know how much you pay; Wise display their fees before you complete the transfer, and there are no intermediary costs to pay.
+Transparency: With Wise you always know how much you pay; Wise display their fees before you complete the transfer, and there are no intermediary bank costs to pay.
 Bank international transfers usually include an exchange rate markup, and may incur intermediary fees if they’re sent using SWIFT.
 We’ll cover this more later.

 Ease of use: Setting up a Wise account is done online or via the Wise app.
 You’ll need to get your account verified – which can take between 2 – 3 working days.
 Banks may also need to ask for verification when you send a payment, to comply with financial legislation.